 We drove that metro for four years as a commuter car only.
 The car had great performance: very fast with rapid acceleration.
 The only draw-back was the lead acid battery maintenance and 60-mile limited range.
 In the end, we decided to sell it and wait for the next generation of battery to come out.

 Well, it has been 21 years of waiting, but now I have a Tesla Model S. I only charge it with green solar electric power: no carbon pollution anymore!
 This Tesla goes way beyond what I had been expecting.
 We have about 2600 miles on the Tesla now and it uses 304 watts per mile.
-This turn out to be 2 ½ times better than our 50 MPG Prius.
+This turns out to be 2 ½ times better than our 50 MPG Prius.
 Now that is efficient driving!
 (Update: As of January 2018 my Tesla has 13,860 miles on it.
 After some winter driving, the average from the start is 349 watts per mile.)

 Just think how much carbon pollution could be saved if more people drove an EV and charge at night off the utility.

 In my opinion, driving my Tesla on sunshine is the only choice.
 Using a solar electric system to charge; this Tesla will give a payback for the solar system of 3-4 years.
 (There are variables due to utility rates.)
 Most folks have no idea how advanced the Tesla Model S is.
 My range depends on how fast I drive.
 On the freeway, my range is 170-200 miles per charge (70-85 MPH).
 In the city, my range is far longer or about 240-300 miles per charge